 Accommodation: there is ample space for camping and limited places in very basic huts which will be allocated on a first come first serve basis.
 Please bring a swag or tent in case you miss out on a bed in a hut.

 Food: We will bring tea, coffee, cakes, and vegan and vegetarian lunch and dinner options to cook together, payed by donations at meal times.
 Everyone is asked to help either cook or clean up afterwards.
 Basics for breakfast but feel free to bring your own.
+D

 Stalls, workshops and skillshares: If you want to book a stall or suggest a workshop, or contribute to the reader that will be distributed at the camp then please get in touch.